quicwg/base-drafts/draft-ietf-quic-transport.md

 ### ACK Frames and Packet Protection

+ACK frames that acknowledge protected packets MUST be carried in a packet that has an equivalent or greater level of packet protection.
+ACK frames MUST NOT be sent in Initial packets.
+An Initial packet that carries acknowledgements must be discarded in its entirety.

-ACK frames MUST only be carried in a packet that has the same packet number space as the packet being ACKed (see {{packet-protected}}).
-For instance, packets that are protected with 1-RTT keys MUST be acknowledged in packets that are also protected with 1-RTT keys.
+Packets that are protected with 1-RTT keys MUST be acknowledged in packets that are also protected with 1-RTT keys.

+A packet that claims to acknowledge a packet number that was sent in a greater encryption level is not valid.
+It MUST be discarded in its entirety.

-Packets that a client sends with 0-RTT packet protection MUST be acknowledged by the server in packets protected by 1-RTT keys.
-This can mean that the client is unable to use these acknowledgments if the server cryptographic handshake messages are delayed or lost.
+Packets that a client sends with 0-RTT packet protection MUST be acknowledged by the server in packets protected by Handshake or 1-RTT keys.
+This can mean that the client is unable to use these acknowledgments if the server CRYPTO frames are delayed or lost.
 Note that the same limitation applies to other data sent by the server protected by the 1-RTT keys.

 Endpoints SHOULD send acknowledgments for packets containing CRYPTO frames with a reduced delay; see Section 3.5.1 of {{QUIC-RECOVERY}}.

 ## ACK_ECN Frame {#frame-ack-ecn}